jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

-segwit activation was explored to garner insights into when or whether the Rust language should be introduced to Bitcoin Core and the exact mechanism that should be used to activate proposed soft forks such as bip-taproot in future.
+segwit activation was explored to garner insights into when or whether the Rust language should be introduced to Bitcoin Core and the exact mechanism that should be used to activate proposed soft forks such as [taproot][topic taproot] in future.
 The transcript was anonymized to encourage an open and honest discussion.
 ([transcript][sydney xs])